charlestjpark/CourseraDataProductsProject/README.md

 2. Click the DataProudctsCourseraProject.dcf link
 3. From the contents of this file, notice the url: https://charlestjpark.shinyapps.io/DataProductsCourseraProject/
 4. Launch the url in another browser window to play with the app.
+5. To view the presentation, refer to "A Simple Prediction Model for Housing Prices.pdf".

+OWing to various difficulties in launching the presentation through github.io, an alternative method was taken to publish a PDF of the slidify presentation that could have been viewed locally.